How to Make an Outline for an Academic Paper

-- Restate thesis
+- Restate the thesis

-Do's and Don'ts for outlines
+Do's and Don'ts for Outlines

-Just because you're writing about a novel doesn't mean you need to follow the plot scene by scene, and just because you're writing about history doesn't mean your essay needs to be chronological.
-Organizing your outline instead around concepts or themes will make your argument clearer and also make your paper look more professional.
+Just because you're writing about a novel doesn't mean you need to follow the plot scene by scene, and just because you're writing about history doesn't mean your essay or speech needs to be chronological.
+Instead, organizing each level of your outline around concepts or themes will make your argument clearer and also make your paper look more professional.

 Your outline isn't set in stone.
-If you start writing and find that your outline just isn't working, feel free to add, delete, or move parts around to make it better.
+If you start writing and find that your outline just isn't working, feel free to add, delete, or move parts around to make it fit your design.